gostudyai/open_projects/README.md

 ##  Topic 1: hand pose estimation on desktop
 Human computer interation is a fundamental research topic with numerious applications in our life, such as keyboard, mouse, touchsceen, etc. Nowadays, people are trying to extend interaction between virtual world and real world, such as AR and MR. We propose a new gesture interation which can be applied in desktop games or destop study.
 Refer to sample videos []().
 This is a localization problem similar to face landmark localization [https://arxiv.org/abs/1805.05563](https://arxiv.org/abs/1805.05563) or human pose estimation [https://arxiv.org/abs/1603.06937](https://arxiv.org/abs/1603.06937).

-Goal: Localize the fingertips on desktop.
+Goal: Localize fingertips on desktop.

 key words: accuray, running speed